You already know what Kanban is all about. You have introduced your team to the Kanban board, and you have started using it.

 This allows you to build your boards exactly the way you need them.
 With the added functionality, you can define specific steps for each class of service you provide and gather cross-functional teams with fundamentally different processes at a single board (e.g., Marketing and Development).

 Defining Tasks With Kanban Cards

 In Kanban, there is no accent on the size of the work items.
 The idea is to break projects into the smallest possible pieces.
 It is assumed that if done properly, there shouldn’t be big differences in terms of size.
 Each task is represented on the board with a card containing all the information about it.

-In the description section, you can put a summary of what should be done step by step, mention coworkers, and add comments in a specifically designed section.
-In Kanbanize, you are able to attach files and external links, in order to have all the necessary documentation all at one place.
+In the description section, you can summarize what should be done step by step, mention coworkers, and add comments in a specifically designed section.
+In Kanbanize, you can attach files and external links to have all the necessary documentation in one place.

 It is also a good idea to set priorities for your tasks, so you know how to organize them.
 You can set a reminder for the day before the deadline and minimize the stress and the chance to delay projects.